-ABC sells plastic cards containing notional dollar values that allow [sic] the customer to access content on a third party network for specified number of points.
-Cards offering points may provide network access for a period of time, be used to access digital content on the network, or be used to directly download digital content from the network.
+COMPANY sells plastic cards containing notional dollar values that allow the customer to access content on a third party network for specified number of points.
+Cards offering points may provide network access for a period of time, be used to access digital content on the network, or be used to directly download digital content form the network.

-Please clarify whether or not the sale of notional dollar value cards by ABC in a physical retail environment and/or via the Internet is a taxable transaction.
+Please clarify whether or not the sale of notional dollar value cards by COMPANY in a physical retail environment and/or via the Internet is a taxable transaction.

-An example of a product in this category is the Sony PlayStation Network Card.
+An example of a product in this category is the ABC PlayStation Network Card.

-We note that Sony currently collects sales tax at the time of card use, as do all current issuers redeeming notional dollar value cards.
-ABC does not collect sales tax in cases where the issuer collects tax upon card redemption.
+We note that ABC currently collects sales tax at the time of card use, as do all current issuers redeeming notional dollar value cards.
+COMPANY does not collect sales tax in cases where the issuer collects tax upon card redemption.
 However, we would still like clarification on taxability should a situation arise in which an issuer does not collect sales tax on the redemption of notional dollar value cards.

 We appreciate your assistance and look forward to your written response.
-Should you require any additional information please contact me.
+Should you require any additional information please contact me at [XXX-XXXX] or via email at NAME@COMPANY.com